Codependency in Relationships: Assessing Whether It’s Toxic or Not

 Therapy and Professional Help

 The emotional maze of our past and present often demands the skilled perspective of a therapist.
-These professionals guide individuals through the intricate patterns established over years, often tracing back to childhood.
+These professionals guide individuals through the intricate patterns established over the years, often tracing back to childhood.
 By providing a space of safety and trust, therapists help craft strategies for a more genuine life.

 Self-help and Growth